OctavioGalland/afllive/artifacts/README.md

 > Not that `FuzzGen`'s fuzz drivers generate numerous OOM errors which, although they are reported as crashes, are bugs in the fuzz drivers and not in the underlying library.
 Only files named `crash-*` as counted as crashes.

-> Note that if specifying an output path under `/tmp/` can cause problems when running on Ubuntu if `docker` is installed as a snap.

 ## Results